hxj690550753/Test_ARM_socket_touch/README.md

 # ARM_socket_touch
-The course assignment of a university。Writing socket Network programming and driving Touch screen onARM Board with linux system
+The course assignment of a university。Writing socket Network programming and driving Touch screen on ARM Board with linux system